CRICDatabase/searchable-image-database-nodejs/docs/photo-documentation.rst

 The digita camera was Zeiss AxionCam MRc attached to microscopy Zeiss AxioImager.Z2 powered by Software Axion Vision Zeiss.

+Images only represent a small portion of the microscope slide as ilustrated below.

+..  image:: img/photo-documentation.jpg
+    :alt: Image and microscope slide.
+    :align: center

 Acknowledge
 -----------